steveworsley/omg/src/posts/continuous-lifecycle-london-after-the-launch-the-difficult-teenage-years.md

 #### Vision

-* What does good look like?
+* What does good look like for your project?
 * Might be that vision after launch is same as for launch
-* FT got an external facilitator to set the vision because there were a lot of people involved who had ownership
+* The FT brought on an external facilitator to help with the FT.com product vision because there were a lot of people involved who had ownership in the new site.
+Big discussions need facilitating.
-* Vision is crucial and you’ll have to work harder to defend that vision
+* Vision is crucial and you’ll have to work harder to defend that vision after launch
 * Use the vision to communicate where we are heading

 #### How to get there

-* Highest impact areas to work on
+* Identify the highest impact areas to work on
 * Tell people what the next steps are
-* You must communicate your vision.
+* You must communicate the vision.
+You must communicate your tech priorties.
 It will be new to someone every time you say it

-You can have the best vision or strategy but if no one knows about it it’s worthless
+* You can have the best vision or strategy but if no one knows about it it’s worthless